handrews/OpenAPI-Specification/src/oas.md

 ### Relative References in API URLs

 API endpoints are by definition accessed as locations, and are described by this specification as **_URLs_**.
+A single OpenAPI Description can describe many API instances.
+For this reason, API URLs are resolved based on the API's deployed location, as defined by the most relevant [Server Object](#server-object).

-Unless specified otherwise, all fields that are URLs MAY be relative references as defined by [RFC3986](https://tools.ietf.org/html/rfc3986#section-4.2).
+Unless specified otherwise, all fields that are URLs MAY be relative references as defined by [RFC3986](https://tools.ietf.org/html/rfc3986#section-4.2), including the Server Object's `url` field.

-Unless specified otherwise, relative references are resolved using the URLs defined in the [Server Object](#server-object) as a Base URL.
-Note that these themselves MAY be relative to the referring document (**NOT** the [OpenAPI Object's](#openapi-object) `$self` field).
+When resolving a relative Server Object `url`, or resolving other URLs in the absence of a Server Object, the _location_ of the [OpenAPI Document](#openapi-document), also known as its retrieval URI, is used as the base URI.
+This is different from how API Description URIs are resolved, as they resolve using the [document or resource's _identity_](#relative-references-in-api-description-uris), which MAY be self-assigned within the document.
+This distinction allows OpenAPI Descriptions to have a consistent identity while working with multiple deployments of the described API.

 #### Examples of API Base URL Determination